 Funds raised by The Run for Women help Mood Disorders Association of Manitoba provide programming for women and girls in need.
 MDAM currently offers educational workshops, weekly support groups, peer support, postpartum Warm Line, and navigational services to support mental wellness to all women and girls in our community.

 I can’t even begin to imagine where I would be without the Mood Disorders Association of Manitoba, they

 saved my life.
 The individuals who are apart of this association are all so compassionate, and

 don't give up, they not only advocated to get me to the best treatment centre in the world for my

 condition but they ultimately saved my life.
 Without the Mood Disorders Association of Manitoba, I wouldn’t be here today, I can’t thank them enough for their nonstop support, and charismatic

-What does SHOPPERS LOVE.
-YOU. mean to me?
+What does LOVE YOU by Shoppers Drug Mart mean to me?

 A place where women gather